 What is Swindon Fringe Festival?

-Swindon Fringe Festival started in 2012 as Madam Renard’s Mini Fringe.
+Swindon Fringe Festival started in 2013 as Madam Renard’s Mini Fringe.
 It came about because the co-founders wanted to bring something new to the Swindon arts scene, and for it to be affordable for audiences and artists.
 As we’ve grown and evolved, our values of being interesting and affordable for all have stuck, but we’ve changed our name to reflect that we include all types of performing arts not just theatre, and that we want to appeal to as wide an audience as possible.
-We’re not actually a fringe to another festival, but the name lets our audiences know we’re presenting original, and possibly quirkier work than they might usually find in Swindon.
+We’re not a fringe to another festival, but the name lets our audiences know we’re presenting original, and possibly quirkier work than they might usually find in Swindon.